How to Choose the Right AI Receptionist for Your Dental Office (2026 Buying Guide)

 Core Call Handling

-⬜ Responds conversationally rather than relying on rigid menus
+- ⬜ Responds conversationally rather than relying on rigid phone menus

 Appointment & Scheduling Support